Some special features in St. John’s Church

 Earliest Memorials ²

-The oldest mural monument is in the south ambulatory to Mrs Charlotte Balfour, wife of the Commandant of Port Dalrymple in 1825-1826, Lt-Colonel William Balfour.
-She died in August 1825 and was buried in a bricked vault outside the east end of the Church during its construction.
-Her grave was built over by the 1866 chancel and also when the domed crossing replaced the old chancel.
-Her vault was discovered beneath the floor of the Church in 1938 when the floor was rebuilt.
+The oldest mural monument is in the south ambulatory to Mrs Charlotte Balfour, wife of the Commandant of Port Dalrymple in 1825-1826, Lt-Colonel William Balfour who died in August 1825 and was buried in a bricked vault just inside the east wall of the Church during its construction.
+Uncovered during building work in 1938 and again in 2024, the vault remains beneath the nave floor, its position indicated by a small plaque on her memorial.

 The earliest memorial window was donated by the rector, Dr Browne, in 1837.
 It is by John Pike Hedgeland of London and depicts the Resurrection of our Lord Jesus Christ.
 It was dedicated to Archdeacon William Hutchins.
 This vesical window is high above the organ console, under the dome.